musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Now that we have an example to work with, let’s see how we implement this architecture for the JavaSips data platform.

 ## Create the Azure components
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.
-We will define and provision these resources using Terraform, which include:
+The resources are defined and provisioned by Terraform and include the following;

+{% highlight javascript %}
 - Azure Storage Account
+- Azure Blob Container
 - Azure Event Hubs Namespace
 - Azure Event Hub
+{% endhighlight %}

 If you havent already done so, create an **[Azure service principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash)** to be used for Terraform provider authentication.
 Ensure the service principal has been assigned atleast the **Contributor** role on your Azure subscription.